Low Density Lipoprotein (LDL)

-Lee Biosolutions is world leader in the manufacturing of porcine serum Low Density Lipoprotein (LDL) and other cholesterol/triglyceride products for research and in vitro diagnostic (IVD) manufacturing uses in the world.
+Lee Biosolutions is world leader in the manufacturing of porcine serum Low Density Lipoprotein (LDL) and other cholesterol/triglyceride products for research and in vitro diagnostic (IVD) manufacturing uses.

 Custom LDL/HDL and triglyceride ratios, technical support, bulk quantities and aliquoting available, email Info@leebio.com for more details.

 Low-density lipoprotein (LDL) refers to a class and range of lipoprotein particles, varying in their size which carry cholesterol in the blood and around the body, for use by cells.
 Low Denisity Lipoprotein LDL contains the apolipoproteins B-100.
 Generally, Low Density Lipoprotein LDL transports cholesterol and triglycerides from the liver and small intestine to cells and tissues which are taking up cholesterol and triglycerides.